 Some folks set the limiter first and then go back to the previous stages.
-Admittedly by doing it this way, you lose the magic moment when the limiter gets turned on, and your almost-mastered track is immediately transported to Loudsville.
+Admittedly by doing it this way, you lose the magic moment when the limiter gets turned on, and your almost-mastered piece is immediately transported to Loudsville.
 But the benefit of working in reverse is that your choices at the EQ and compression stages won’t be adversely affected by the limiter – you’ll already be hearing it at work.

-Almost!
 Now you’ve got the master sounding better than the mix-only version, and you’ve compared it to your reference(s), you need to listen to the result on a variety of systems.
 The average listener won’t be using flat-response studio monitors.
-Most likely, they’ll hear your track in a car, or on earbuds, or maybe coming out of a Bluetooth speaker.
-So listen to your master on different systems and at various volumes to see how it sounds.
+Most likely, they’ll hear your music in a car, or on earbuds, or maybe coming out of a Bluetooth speaker.
+So listen to your master on different playback systems and at various volumes to see how it sounds.
 If you’re going to be mastering a lot, it may make sense to have a choice of listening options available to you right from your mixing desk.

 - Format: WAV